Concettas/concettas/content/_index.md

     *(any platter can be customized with other meats & cheeses for an additional cost)*

+    *W﻿e make Charcuterie boards, using the same fine ingredients as below*

     *(Large platters feed approx. 10-15, Small platters feed approx. 8-12)*